The contour gauge in use: telling untold: The Lagrangian and Hamiltonian systems with the dynamical constraints

 As well-known, any gauge theory can be considered as the theory with the constraints which are applied on the field configurations.
 Moreover, the constraint conditions of Eqn.~(\ref{Const-Cond}) have to be completed by the additional (gauge) conditions, for example

 From the theoretical point of view, the full set of conditions defined by Eqns,~(\ref{Const-Cond}) and (\ref{Gauge-Cond}) should eliminate all unphysical degrees of freedom for the correct quantization of H- (or L-) system.
-We stress again that it is possible in the most ideal case.

 Using the FP method, we adhere the functional integration approach to quantization of gauge fields and start from the functional integration written for the L-system as \cite{Konopleva:1981ew}

 where the infinite group orbit volume given by ${\cal D}\theta(x)$ has been factorized out in the integration measure due to the gauge invariant action $S[A]$ and functional $\Phi(A)$.
 Hence, the exact magnitude of the group volume prefactor, {\it i.e.}